ARIA Charts: History

 In April 2006, ARIA began publishing the Digital Tracks Chart, counting download sales data from providers such as iTunes and BigPond Music.
 Starting from 9 October 2006, digital sales data was integrated into the singles chart alongside physical sales, although singles were required to have a physical release to be included.
 From 5 November 2007, the eligibility rules were widened so that singles only available digitally could chart, and "Apologize" by Timbaland was the first single to enter the chart purely on digital sales.
 In February 2008, "Don't Stop the Music" by Rihanna became the first single to reach number one on digital sales alone.

 In May 2006, it was announced that the Brazin retailing group, comprising HMV, Sanity and Virgin Megastore outlets, would no longer contribute sales data to the ARIA charts.
 However, after a five-month absence, Brazin reportedly re-commenced contributing sales figures on 26 November 2006.

 On 10 December 2012, ARIA launched the Streaming Tracks Chart, tracking audio streaming data from services such as Spotify, and later Apple Music.
 ARIA introduced streaming data into the singles chart on 24 November 2014, and the albums chart on 15 May 2017.
 In October 2018, ARIA changed the methodology to give greater emphasis to paid subscription streams over ad-supported streams.
+As of July 2023, an album-equivalent unit is worth the same as 170 streams on a paid subscription service, or 420 streams on an ad-supported service.

 On 15 March 2021, ARIA announced that as of the following Friday, they would be releasing weekly chart figures at 5pm AEST each Friday, replacing the previous method of releasing them each Saturday evening.

 On 1 March 2022, the association announced that chart figures would incorporate YouTube streaming data from logged-in users from 4 March onwards.

+In September 2025, ARIA commenced the "On Replay" charts, where singles and albums older than two years will appear.